Why Can’t I Tan? – Everything You Need To Know

 Allow Resting Time

-You should tan gradually and in increments, and you should allow your skin time to rest between tanning sessions.
+You should tan gradually and in increments, allowing your skin time to rest between tanning sessions.

-Sitting in the sun, even when tanning, you are doing damage to your skin, so you cannot put your skin under this stress each day.
+Sitting in the sun, even when tanning, can cause damage to your skin, so it’s best not to put your skin under this stress every day.

 You should allow at least 3 days before tanning again, whether in a tanning bed or in the sun.
 Longer is better, but if you are building up a base tan, then tanning twice a week should be fine.